-As of September 30, 2024, the Company's management, including the Company's principal executive officer and principal financial officer, has assessed the effectiveness of its internal control over financial reporting using the criteria set forth in the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework (2013).
-Based on the assessment using those criteria, management identified material weaknesses related to the Company's internal control over financial reporting and, as such, concluded that the Company's internal control over financial reporting was ineffective as of September 30, 2024.
+As of March 31, 2025, the Company's management, including the Company's principal executive officer and principal financial officer, has assessed the effectiveness of its internal control over financial reporting using the criteria set forth in the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework (2013).
+Based on the assessment using those criteria, management identified a material weakness related to the Company's internal control over financial reporting and, as such, concluded that the Company's internal control over financial reporting was ineffective as of March 31, 2025.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the annual or interim financial statements would not be prevented or detected on a timely basis.
-The following material weaknesses were identified in the Company's internal control over financial reporting:
+The following material weakness was identified in the Company's internal control over financial reporting: